 And we'd mutter, "You old bitch - there'll soon come a day."

 All prisoners-of-war placed faith in the hope of tomorrow when the world would be free.
-On a tree in a cutting on the infamous Thai-Burma railway are the words: When you go home Tell them of us and say We gave our tomorrow For your today.
+On a tree in a cutting on the infamous Thai-Burma railway are the touching words: When you go home Tell them of us and say We gave our tomorrow For your today.
 In the seventeen months it took to complete this Herculean task, 100,000 Allied POWs never saw tomorrow; they perished as a result of starvation, disease and brutality at the hands of Japanese and Korean guards!
-Bowie's friend and colleague among the Administration nurses, Jean McLellan from Dalby, Queensland, lost her brother on this railway construction.
-The words Bowie has chosen for her title are profoundly appropriate.
+Bowie's friend and POW colleague among the Administration nurses, Jean McLellan (LikLik) from Dalby, Queensland, lost her brother on the construction of this railway.

 Advance Australia Fair

-Although having lived for forty-one years in South Africa (with a short time spent in Malawi) Bowie remained a staunch, patriotic Australian.
-Her story is dedicated to her profession, her colleagues and, most importantly of all, to Australia, her country.
+Although having lived for forty-one years in Natal, South Africa (with a short time spent in Malawi) Bowie remained a staunch, patriotic Australian.
+Her story is dedicated to her profession, her colleagues and her country, Australia.

 Home Page The Story The Author The Nurses